keiranlovett/website/_drafts/uses.md

 | Chair      | Herman Miller Aeron                   |
 | Light      | Mr. Wattson                           |

+I play a lot of Apple Music through my first-get HomePod.
+It's terrible at everything except being a speaker for Apple Music.
+Many complaints but none for office 'radio'.

 # Development

 Taking autocompletion and other IDE features out of the picture, Sublime Text is still my favorite editor.

 # Productivity

+I'm a day one upgrader of MacOS, so I'm always using the latest version.
+I also sometimes dare to use beta versions of MacOS when people are saying it's stable enough.
+In my [dotfiles repo]() you'll find my custom MacOS settings.

 My main browser is Safari.
 I value its low footprint and sync with my other devices, despite being the weakest of the bunch when it comes to devtools.
 When I occasionally need more advanced tooling, I switch to Chrome.

 # Apps